 On a side note, zebra nerite snails have a very hard time turning over when they are upside down.
 Never drop them into the tank and let them float to the bottom.
 A turned over nerite snail will probably not be able to right itself and will most likely die due to an inability to move.

 The pH level, or the acidity, of the water is another important factor when it comes to housing these snails.
 These things do best in water that has a pH level anywhere between 7 and 8.
 Any lower than a pH level of 7 will cause damage to the snails and may even kill them.

 In other words they do best in waters that are slightly basic in nature.
 This post covers some helpful info on pH levels specifically on how to lower them should you need to.

 Nerite Snail Temperature

-Like we said, these snails are fairly hardy creatures and that means that they can survive in various water temperatures.
-Ideally these snails do the best in water temperature that is anywhere between 70 and 80 degrees Fahrenheit or 21 – 27 degrees Celsius.
+As we said, these snails are fairly hardy creatures and that means that they can survive in various water temperatures.
+Ideally, these snails do the best in water temperature that is anywhere between 70 and 80 degrees Fahrenheit or 21 – 27 degrees Celsius.